mithereal/extensionizr/ext/src/options_custom/README.md

 "name" is used as a part of the key when storing the setting's value in localStorage.
-If it's missing, nothing will be saved.
+If it's missing, nothing will be saved. you can also optionally set "save" to false to not save settings in localstorage but still apply custom actions.
+"value" can be set to populate the value of the field.

 ###Additionally, all types of settings are configured with their own custom parameters: